Oxford Communiqué Review 2026: Alexander Green Legit? (3-Year Test)

 • The refund policy is unusually generous at 365 days.
 Most financial newsletters give you 30.

-The marketing emails are genuinely awful.
+• The marketing emails are genuinely awful.
 I’m not talking about one or two promotional messages.
 I’m talking about a relentless stream of subject lines that read like someone is about to lose their house if you don’t click.
 The actual newsletter is measured and thoughtful.
 The marketing emails feel like they’re written by a different company entirely.
 Unsubscribe from everything promotional and just keep the newsletter alerts.
-You’ll be a lot happier.

-Customer service is slow in a way that feels institutional rather than malicious.
+• Customer service is slow.
 I had a billing question that took about six days to get a response.
 Not ideal when you’re trying to figure out whether you’ve been charged correctly.
 It got resolved, but it shouldn’t take that long.

-Some of the bonus reports read like they were written to fill out a subscription package rather than because anyone had something useful to say.
+• Some bonus reports read like filler.
 The retirement planning one is worth reading.
 Some of the others I opened, skimmed, and closed.
 Don’t let the bonus content color your opinion of the core newsletter.

-The Oxford Communiqué’s trailing stop system occasionally exits positions before they recover.
+• The trailing stop system occasionally exits positions before they recover.
 That’s by design, but it stings in real time.
 A mid-cap position I followed in 2023 got stopped out about six weeks after I entered it.
-I’d done my own research alongside Green’s and felt confident going in.
-In hindsight the stop-loss doing its job was the right outcome.
-But in the moment it didn’t feel that way.
+In hindsight the stop doing its job was the right outcome.
+In the moment it didn’t feel that way.

 $99 per year through my link.
 The standard price on this offer is $249, so $99 is a significant discount.
 That’s the promotional price worth using.